CopyleftCultivars/TinyLLamaFarmer/README.md

 Consider supporting Copyleft Cultivars, a nonprofit, through Patreon.
 [LINK]

-# Setting Up llama.cpp with Copyleftcultivars/Gemma2B-NaturalFarmerV3 on Android
+# Setting Up llama.cpp with CopyleftCultivars/llama-3.1-natural-farmer on Android

-=This guide will walk you through installing llama.cpp and running the Copyleftcultivars/Gemma2B-NaturalFarmerV3 model from Hugging Face Hub on your Android device.
+This guide will walk you through installing llama.cpp and running the new CopyleftCultivars/llama-3.1-natural-farmer model from Hugging Face Hub on your Android device.

 ## Requirements:

-- Android device with at least 6GB RAM (8GB+ recommended)
+- Android device with at least 8GB RAM (12GB+ recommended)
-- At least 4GB free storage space
+- At least 8GB free storage space (the Q8_0 quantized model is larger than Q4 models)
 - Computer with internet access (optional)

 ## Software: